kbuckleys/spoot/README.md

   > You can still access this panel from ```main > playback```

 # Building it yourself
+If you prefer doing it yourself for whatever reason...

 **Prerequisites:**
 - ```CMake 3.21+``` and a ```C++17``` compiler